 Just be patient when you make this delicious jam!
 It does take about 24-48 hours for the jam to fully process as it goes through the gel stage.

-When you crush the blackberries, you will end up with slightly more juice than needed to make the jam.
+- When you crush the blackberries, you will end up with slightly more juice than needed to make the jam.
 So, I highly recommend making my Blackberry Lemonade recipe with the leftovers, you will love the blackberry flavor paired with the tart lemon juice.
-Or make a blackberry cheesecake!

 - 8 cups blackberries